gitlabhq/omnibus-gitlab/doc/settings/ssl.md

 1. Copy the public certificate file only into the `/etc/gitlab/trusted-certs` directory.
 1. Run `gitlab-ctl reconfigure`.

+By default, GitLab expects to find a certificate titled after your GitLab URL.
+For instance, if your server address is `https://gitlab.example.com`, the certificate should be named `gitlab.example.com.crt`.

+To specify a different path and file name, you can [change the default SSL certificate location](nginx.md#change-the-default-port-and-the-ssl-certificate-locations).

 WARNING:
 If using a custom certificate chain, the root and/or intermediate certificates must be put into separate files in `/etc/gitlab/trusted-certs` [due to `c_rehash` creating a hash for the first certificate only](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/1425).